top of page

 Photo by: Ernest C. Withers

 1960-In Fayette County, Tennessee, Black tenant farmers relocated to a formation of tents on a vacant property, known as Tent City, after being ordered out of their homes by White landlords for trying to sign up to vote.
-This led the federal government to pass new laws protecting Black Americans' right to enroll to vote.
-The number of Black voters in the region proliferated tremendously following the passing of this legislaton.
+This led the federal government to pass new laws protecting Black Americans' right to vote.
+The number of Black voters in the region increased tremendously following the passage of this legislation.
+Recently, the history of Tent City has been widely recollected during election years, as voter suppression tactics have been implemented at the state and federal levels.

 1966-David L. Horne, a junior Psychology student at the University of Florida, collaborated with other Black students on campus to develop the institution's first official Black Student Union.
-UF's Black Student Union soon became a catalyst for promoting unity among Black students, hosting African American speakers, and encouraging the administration to increase the number of Black staff, as well as academic resources for Black students on campus.
+UF's Black Student Union soon became a catalyst for promoting unity among Black students, hosting African American speakers, and encouraging the administration to increase the number of Black staff and to expand academic resources for Black students on campus.

 IMG_1554.heic